-I recently tweeted that I offered a Positive Action speech instead of the Positive Thinking request that I was asked for.
-A Twitter follower asked “surely the thinking comes first?”
+I recently tweeted that, as a guest speaker, I had offered a Positive Action speech instead of the Positive Thinking request that I was asked for.
+I was asked “surely the thinking comes first?”

-We struggle to achieve change as individuals because, of course, the subconscious usually sabotages any change the conscious mind wishes to make – you will know that concept well: diet? “ah but I love those chocolate treats”.
-Cut back on alcohol? “but surely red wine is good for me?”
-Exercise? “do I really want to put myself through that?”
+I disagree: we struggle to achieve change as individuals because, of course, the subconscious usually sabotages any change the conscious mind wishes to make – you will know that concept well: Diet?
+“Ah but I love those chocolate treats”.
+Cut back on alcohol?
+“But surely red wine is good for me?”
+Exercise?
+“Do I really want to put myself through that?”

 Without making this blog 5,000 words, I am going to have to trust the reader that my belief is not as simple in practice as described above: “I ask, they tell, I give a task, they do” but the crux of it is that I do not think I am helping the client by trying to battle with their subconcious – the subconscious, by the way, that has had a long time to reinforce “you will never change” or “change will take a long time” or “what’s the point – you know you don’t like being around other people” or, sometimes, as desperate as “you know this problem, you like this problem because its comfortable – accept it”.